 The start point for Part 2 is at Washington Square Park, approximately a 7-minute leisurely walk from Jack Early Park.

-Walk down Pfeiffer away from Jack Early Park, make a left on Stockton until you arrive at Washington Square, which is at the corner of Stockton and Filbert Streets.
+Walk down Pfeiffer away from Jack Early Park, make a left on Stockton, and arrive at Washington Square, which is at the corner of Stockton and Filbert Streets.
 See map below.

 If exhausted, you have several options: